Haliaeetus leucocephalus (Linnaeus, 1766)

 Conservation Efforts in Minnesota

 After state listing in 1984, the Minnesota DNR's Nongame Wildlife Program (NWP) prepared management plans for nesting areas to insure that human activities did not interfere with successful nesting.
 As a result, annual surveys by the NWP documented a steady population increase in the state.
-NWP staff have also provided technical assistance on a case-by-case when human activities threatened nesting, roosting, or wintering bald eagles, and they have facilitated the capture and transport of injured birds to The Raptor Center at the University of Minnesota.
-In 2005, the DNR cooperated with the U.S. Fish and Wildlife Service (USFWS) and the U.S. Geological Survey to conduct a scientifically rigorous statewide bald eagle population survey.
+Nongame Wildlife Program staff have also provided technical assistance on a case-by-case basis when human activities threatened nesting, roosting, or wintering Bald Eagles, and they have facilitated the capture and transport of injured birds to The Raptor Center at the University of Minnesota.
+In 2005, the DNR cooperated with the U.S. Fish and Wildlife Service (USFWS) and the U.S. Geological Survey to conduct a scientifically rigorous statewide Bald Eagle population survey.
 Another survey led by the USFWS is planned for 2010.

 Baker, R. J., and Y. A. Monstad.
 2005.
 2005 Minnesota Bald Eagle surveys.
 Nongame Wildlife Program, Minnesota Department of Natural Resources Report.
 4 pp.